xtillion/venmito-template/README.md

 3. Enter a valid user/password combination

 #### To run the Spring Webpage:
-0. Create a database and have it running on port 8083
+0. Create a mysql database and have it running on port 8083
 1. Create the environment variable velow with the appropriate data:
     * DATABASE_PASSWORD: password login into the database
     * DATABASE_URL: url of the the given database